judycurie/judy/docs/assignments/week12.md

 The following materials were availabe for the assigment and for testing:

 ![](../images/week12/55da9b7f-c4b3-4011-a7f8-2a0e320c7c03.jpg)
+**Fig.** The materials available in the local stock for molding and casting week.

 For the test I used the Resin - RESINA PP-70*60.